Top 10 Best Colleges in Chicago for Students in 2025

 Ranking: #128 in Regional Universities Midwest

-Columbia College is where creative students thrive.
-It’s the largest nonprofit arts and media college in the country, and admissions focus more on portfolios than test scores.
+Columbia College is one of the country’s largest nonprofit arts and media schools.
+Admission often focuses more on portfolios and creative work than on test scores.

 8. Northeastern Illinois University (NEIU)